lentrekin1/CSGO-PFP-changer/README.md

 It detects kills most of the time, but false positives (ie. when you get killed)

-It pulls random image file from images/
+It pulls a random image file from images/

-**IMPORTANT** It plays a sound (alert.wav) every time it switches PFP's so you know when it happens
+It plays a sound (alert.wav) every time it switches PFP's so you know when it happens

 ## todo
 -(maybe) change so rather than pulling random image from dir, it gets random image from website